Hôtel Biron: Closure of school and conversion to museum

 Under the 1905 French law on the separation of Church and State, however, the school was forced to close.
 The house was subdivided into lodgings, and plans were afoot to demolish the mansion entirely and replace it with a block of flats.
 Auguste Rodin rented several rooms on the ground floor in which to store his sculptures.
 The rooms became his studio; there he worked and entertained friends among the overgrown gardens.
-In 1909, Rodin, at the height of his fame, began to agitate for the Hôtel Biron to become a museum of his work.
+In the year 1909, Rodin, at the height of his fame, began to agitate for the Hôtel Biron to become a museum of his work.
 Some restoration work was carried out in 1911–1912 by the architect Henri Eustache.
 Rodin proposed to make a bequest of his property, his archives and the contents of his studio at the time of his death, and the French government accepted in 1916.
 The museum opened in 1919.